kushanavbhuyan/Uncovering-landslide-failure-types/README.md

 # Uncovering landslide failure types

 "Sample Feature Engineered Data" contains the arrays that were generated using TDA.
 The data can be used to train any ML/DL model.
+In our study, we utilized the Random Forest model but in theory, any ML or DL model can be used.

 ### Schematic outlook of failure movements
 ![Conceptial Diagram](misc/Figure 1.png)